Our Subway Baby: Background

 Based on a true story, Our Subway Baby illustrates how author Peter Mercurio and his husband Danny Stewart saved an infant child in New York City’s Union Square Subway station.
 At the station, Danny Stewart momentarily glanced at the floor and saw what he initially believed was a baby doll wrapped in a sweatshirt.
 However, he soon realized the baby was a living infant and promptly called 911.
 After retrieving the child, the authorities named him Daniel “ACE” Doe in honor of Stewart and the A/C/E subway line.
-The discovery occurred in August of 2000 and the baby was later adopted in December of 2002.
+The discovery occurred in August 2000 and the baby was later adopted in December 2002.
 Mercurio is a New York-based author who, in addition to writing this book, has also written a handful of plays, as well as founded Other Side Productions, a nonprofit theatre company.
 As of 2020, Mercurio's son Kevin is 20 years old and a math and computer science major in college.